-When I worked in an office, I had about 4 minutes every day to get dressed, put on my makeup, do my hair, eat breakfast, walk my dogs, and get myself out the door without forgetting anything (HA – NEVER).
+When I worked in an office (if that’s you, check out these office snacks), I had about 4 minutes every day to get dressed, put on my makeup, do my hair, eat breakfast, walk my dogs, and get myself out the door without forgetting anything (HA – NEVER).

 So, those beautiful, elaborate breakfast spreads I see on Instagram (stacks of homemade pancakes, frittatas, quiche, skillets) – not happening.
 I mean, even bacon, probably not happening.
 Even on the weekends because I’m probably hungover (just kidding, Mom).